 - how to talk to boss about quitting

-- ways to tell your boss you quit
+- telling your boss you quit